jokob-sk/NetAlertX/front/plugins/README.md

 | External SQLite DB query | `sqlite-db-query` | yes | Executes a SQL query from the `CMD` setting on an external SQLite database mapped in the `DB_PATH` setting.  |
 | Plugin type | `plugin_type` | no | Specifies the type of the plugin and in which section the Plugin settings are displayed (`<general|system|scanner|other|publisher>`). |

+> * "Needs to return a "table"" means that the application expects a `last_result.log` file with some results.
+It's not a blocker, however warnings in the `pialert.log` might be logged.

 > 🔎Example
 >```json